datanav/docs/configuration.rst

 more detail).
 The transformed entities can be entirely or partially constructed from entities from other datasets, like joins in SQL select statements, with the main difference that the result is persisted for each pipe in the flow.

-The datalake keeps track of the dependencies between datasets through DTL transforms in such a way that only changes are propagated along the flow based on what entities are changed at the ultimate source of the flows.
-This leads to a very efficient handling of entity streams within the lake.
+The Sesam Node keeps track of the dependencies between datasets through DTL transforms in such a way that only changes are propagated along the flow based on what entities are changed at the ultimate source of the flows.
+This leads to a very efficient handling of entity streams within the Sesam Node.

 The Pipe
 ========